-The following equipment operating modes have been defined:
+The following equipment operating modes have been defined and are derived from the WWD Electrical Design Guide:

-- 1. PLC Only The equipment is always controlled by the PLC, although may be switched between Manual and Auto modes via the HMI.
-Manual controls are provided on the HMI. - Local/Off/Remote A Local/Off/Remote switch is provided at the equipment or at the motor controller (e.g. MCC, or VFD).
+Remote Auto/Remote Manual - The equipment is always controlled by the PLC, although may be switched between Manual and Auto modes via the HMI.
+Manual controls are provided on the HMI.

+- Local/Off/Remote A Local/Off/Remote switch is provided at the equipment or at the motor controller (e.g. MCC, or VFD).
 When in Local mode, the equipment is controlled via the local pilot devices.
 When in Remote mode, the equipment is controlled from the PLC system. - Hand/Off/Remote A Hand/Off/Remote switch is provided at the equipment or at the motor controller.
 When in Hand mode, the equipment runs continuously.
 When in Remote mode, the equipment is controlled from the PLC system. - 4.
 Hand/Off/Auto A Hand/Off/Auto switch is provided, with the Auto mode providing automatic equipment control via a controller other than the PLC system.

 Using the "Auto" designation for PLC system control is not recommended as this designation can conflict with the HMI Auto/Manual modes that may be provided on the HMI/PLC system.
+The term "REMOTE" should be used.